acoullandreau/nyc_taxi_trips/readme.rst

 .. code:: python

+The function process_query_arg is in charge of building and executing the query using prepare_sql_query and make_sql_query, and returns the result of the query.
+The query result is provided as a dictionary, which key is the date of reference for the result given (either a single date or the first day of the week the data provided as a list for the value in the dictionary was aggregated for).

-This function (render_animation_query_output) is actually in charge of three things:
+The function (render_animation_query_output) is actually in charge of three things:

 - build the query
 - render each frame